Skip to main content

 Testing (Terraform only)

 Now that you have a module defined, you can write a test to programmatically confirm that it creates the desired resources.
-This is particularly helpful when developing modules to ensure that your changes will not break existing functionality.
+This is particularly useful during module development to ensure changes do not break existing functionality.

-To simplify writing tests for infrastructure as code, Gruntwork developed Terratest.
+To simplify testing for infrastructure as code, Gruntwork developed Terratest.
 Terratest allows you to write tests in Go with built-in functionality to deploy, validate, and undeploy infrastructure.
 All Gruntwork modules are tested using Terratest as part of the software development lifecycle (SDLC).

 Create the basic file structure

 First, create the basic file structure required to write tests.
-We recommend putting all tests in the test directory in your repository.
+We recommend organizing all tests in a test directory within your repository.

 mkdir -p gw_module_guide/test